Ash-Labs/microbit-corona-scanner/README.md

 The micro:bit finds BLE Beacons according to the Google/Apple COVID-19 Exposure Notification specification (https://www.blog.google/documents/70/Exposure_Notification_-_Bluetooth_Specification_v1.2.2.pdf)

 ## What does it do?
 Currently there's just blinking LEDs if Exposure Notification Beacons are found.
-One LED for up to 25 Rolling Proximity Identifiers (RPIs).
+One LED for up per Rolling Proximity Identifiers (RPIs) so up to 25 active RPIs with all 25 LEDs.

 The number of RPIs seen is output every 10 seconds via the USB serial port.